dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/analytics/enrollments/query/<program-id>
       ?dimension=<relationshiptype-id>.<programindicator-id>

-For example, to retrive a list of enrollemnts from the "WHO RMNCH Tracker" program for January 2019 and display the count of Malaria Cases linked to that Enrollemnt by "Malaria case linked to person" type of relationship, you can use the following query
+For example, to retrieve a list of enrollments from the "WHO RMNCH Tracker" program for January 2019 and display the count of Malaria Cases linked to that Enrollment by "Malaria case linked to person" type of relationship, you can use the following query

     /api/33/analytics/enrollments/query/WSGAb5XwJ3Y.json?dimension=mxZDvSZYxlw.nFICjJluo74
       &startDate=2019-01-01&endDate=2019-01-31